 A software application which runs on a computer and relies on a server to perform some operations.
 For example: Microsoft Outlook may be your email client while Microsoft Exchange is the server which routes and stores your emails

-Similar to COMPACT format, COMPACT-DECODED results are usually tab delimited.
+Used with a RETS Client (RETS interfaces will be deprecated with Web API taking its place) and similar to COMPACT format, COMPACT-DECODED results are usually tab delimited.
 The major difference between COMPACT-DECODED and COMPACT is that COMPACT-DECODED results will have Lookup data in it’s most human readable format–coded fields will be expanded to something that is generally understandable to humans.
 Like COMPACT format, the client software will need to utilize the server’s metadata to fully understand the fields presented.

 Compliance / Compliancy